InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Additional Details of Methodology

 \subsection{World Model}

-In Sec.~\ref{sec:world} of the main paper, we introduce the input representation for the dynamics model.
-The architecture of the world is also introduced in detail.
-In this section, we introduce detail with particular emphasis on scenarios in which the initial state $\boldsymbol{s}_1$ is presented.

-In the particular instance where the time step $t=1$, the state vector \(\boldsymbol{s}_1\) encapsulates a single frame.
+\textbf{World Model for Initial States.} In the particular instance where the timestep $t=1$, the state vector \(\boldsymbol{s}_1\) encapsulates a single frame.
 Consequently, we employ two distinct models for dynamics prediction.
-For predictions originating from the initial state, the history motion encompasses a single time step $H=1$.
-In contrast, for predictions for subsequent states, the historical interval covering \(m\) time steps, where \(m\) denoting the frame count per segment.
+For predictions originating from the initial state, the history motion encompasses a single timestep $H=1$.
+In contrast, for predictions for subsequent states, the historical interval covering \(m\) timesteps, where \(m\) denotes the frame count per segment.

+\textbf{World Model for Implicit Geometry Encoding.} The input to the world model includes the trajectories of the human vertices (represented by red small spheres in the top-right of Figure~\ref{fig:method} of the main paper), along with the vertex-to-object surface vectors.
+By adding the vertex-to-object surface vectors to human vertices, one can easily obtain the object vertices (shown as blue small spheres in the top-right of Figure~\ref{fig:method} of the main paper).
+Though the network of the world model does not receive this information directly, it can learn to combine these features to derive it when needed.

+\textbf{World Model for Novel Objects.} The world model employs ``contact vertices'' as an input, which includes features derived from the object distance field.
+These features encompass the human vertex-to-object surface distance and the human vertex velocity relative to the nearest object vertex as introduced in Sec.~\ref{sec:world} of the main paper, inherently including information related to the object's shape.
+This encoding is consistently applied to both training objects from the BEHAVE~\cite{bhatnagar22behave} dataset and novel objects from the CHAIRS~\cite{jiang2022chairs} and OMOMO~\cite{li2023object} datasets.

+\textbf{World Model for Non-Contact Objects.} The network can process inputs without contact conditions by adopting an approach similar to ControlNet~\cite{zhang2023adding}.
+The network comprises two components: $\mathcal{G}$ that operates without contact vertex conditions, applicable in scenarios where no contact occurs, and $\mathcal{F}$, akin to the control components in ControlNet, which incorporates contact vertex conditions into the object trajectory when contact is present.
+When there is no contact, only the unconditional network is utilized.
+The model is aware of past object motion and thus needs to learn how human interaction affects the object’s state.
+This includes understanding how objects follow contact positions or normals by $\mathcal{F}$, as well as how they move without contact by $\mathcal{G}$.
+With the no-contact object motion data provided by BEHAVE~\cite{bhatnagar22behave}, the world model (more specifically, $\mathcal{G}$) learns to infer whether the object should free-fall based on its previous velocity or remain on the ground based on its height.